travier/fedora-sysexts/wireshark/README.md

 See: https://discussion.fedoraproject.org/t/silverblue-wireshark-does-not-see-network-interfaces/88916/11

-This requires some manual setup so using this sysext should be easier.
+This requires some manual setup thus in some cases, using this sysext should be easier.

 ## Why not use layering?